-These Peanut Butter Sweet Potato Muffins are easy peasy to whip up and a delicious way to get vitamin-rich sweet potato into your family’s bellies.
-Paired with delicious peanut butter and made with just 8 real food ingredients, these muffins make the perfect addition to any breakfast or as a healthy snack.Jump to Recipe
+These Sweet Potato Peanut Butter Muffins are easy peasy to whip up and a delicious way to get vitamin-rich sweet potato into your family’s bellies.
+Paired with delicious peanut butter and made with just 8 simple ingredients, these muffins make the perfect addition to any breakfast or are a healthy snack.

-Easy sweet potato muffins
+Easy peanut butter muffins

 Muffins are kind of my love language and totally a breakfast staple in the TNN house.
-I’m not totally sure when I feel head-over-heels for all things baked in a muffin tin, but I DO know that I love that muffins are quick to bake, perfectly portioned out and can be amazing vessels for all kinds of healthy goodness….especially veggies.
+I’m not totally sure when I fell head-over-heels for all things baked in a muffin tin, but I DO know that I love that muffins are quick to bake, perfectly portioned out and can be amazing vessels for all kinds of healthy goodness….especially veggies.

 Some of my other infamous veggie-loaded muffin recipes that people go gaga for are….

-Someone once asked me why I like to veggie-loaded recipes and the food my family eats.
+Someone once asked me why I like to veggie-load recipes and the food my family eats.
 To that I say….”Why wouldn’t I?”
 I mean, if I am going to eat something, I want it to serve my body as much as possible.
 Food is our fuel, after all!
 And veggies are an amazing way to load you body up with vitamins, minerals and nutrients in the most natural vessel there is!

 You know what I like to keep on hand to make veggie-loading food extra easy?
 No matter how tired, unprepared or low on produce I might be?
 Canned pureed veggies!
 You can find pureed pumpkin, sweet potatoes and/or butternut squash in most grocery stores (here in the US, at least) where they keep canned veggies or beans!
-Look for purees that are JUST the veggies without any added sweetener or spice.
+In fact, look for purees that are JUST the veggies without any added sweetener or spice.
 And I always suggest buying organic if possible in a can that is BPA-free.

 - Make them Paleo!
-Sub the peanut butter with almond butter and a delicious and easy Paleo muffin is your’s!
+Sub the peanut butter with almond butter and a delicious and easy Paleo muffin is yours!

 Other sweet potato recipes you are going to love…